 Another significant part of Securitas' risk management work involves active claims management, as well as ongoing claims analysis of frequent and large losses with the aim of identifying the underlying driving forces.
 The claims are analyzed to find out if there are certain types of services, contracts, regions and so forth that cause insurance claims.
 Claims reports with updated information on claims and reserves are sent to all local risk managers and controllers on a monthly basis.
 Regular meetings are also held with the insurance companies and loss adjusters with the aim of continuously developing the claims handling process and claims prevention measures.
 As the Group's external insurance premiums are partly determined by the historic loss record, a favorable loss record will contribute to lower premiums and a lower cost of risk.

 Insurance programs are procured with the objective of creating a balanced and cost-efficient protection against negative financial impact.
 Securitas seeks to achieve economies of scale through coordinated insurance programs and the optimal utilization of the Group's insurance captives.
 The strategy is to cover the more frequent claims arising in Securitas' own books.
 First, a local deductible is charged to the branch that has caused the claim; after that, our own insurance companies (captives) cover part of the cost.
-Using insurance captives gives the Group an opportunity to handle part of the claims process internally, and provides Group Management with an option to establish some independence from the cyclical nature of commercial insurance markets (see the graph overleaf).
+Using insurance captives gives the Group an opportunity to handle part of the claims process internally, and provides Group Management with an option to establish some independence from the cyclical nature of commercial insurance markets (see the graph below).

 The design and purchase of all insurance programs is based on the risk exposure identified using the business risk evaluation model.